ayanonagon/blog/source/_posts/2013-10-19-farmers-market.markdown

 categories:
 ---

 Farmers' markets are an excellent place not only for picking up local produce, but also for visual exploration.
-Here are some snaps from the Downtown Berkeley farmer's market.
+Here are some snaps from the Downtown Berkeley farmers' market.
 Don't get too hungry.

 {% img /images/tomatoes_yellow_and_red.jpg %}
 {% img /images/tomatoes_yellow_and_green.jpg %}